Shubhang-sharma/shubhang-sharma.github.io/gallery.md

 <div class="gallery">
     <h1>Creative Coding</h1>
     <hr>
-    <p>Creative coding projects in p5.js from first and second years of college.
+    <p>Some projects in p5.js from first and second years of college.
 I learned p5.js specifically for
         physics visualizations.
 Very rusty with it right now, but shouldn't be hard to get back at it!
 Hopefully I do, especially for the SoME thing! </p>
     <div class="gallery-container">